TheHmm/livestream/README.md

 # The Hmm Livestream v2

 Second version of the Hmm Livestream website with:
-- a CMS to archive livestreams and maagge the chats
+- a CMS to archive livestreams and manage the chats
 - an SPA for custom routing
 - a revamped stylesheet
 - multiple view modes for livestreams